Constitution Surgery Center East

 - If you develop a fever, cold, diarrhea, vomiting, rash or other illness, call your doctor.
 For your safety, your surgery may be postponed.

 - You must have a responsible adult drive you home after surgery.
 Please plan for a flexible schedule as recovery time varies with each person.
-For your safety, it is recommended that a responsible adult stay with you at home until you are able to care for
+For your safety, it is required that a responsible adult stay with you at home for the first 24 hours if you have had anesthesia.

-- One business day before your surgery, please call 860-701-0140 between 1pm-4pm to receive the time you are to arrive at the surgery center.
-It is important to keep the entire day available, as we may not be able to accommodate a specific time request.
+- One business day before your surgery, we will call you to give your arrival time at the Surgery Center.
+It is important to keep the entire day available, as we many not be able to accommodate a specific time requested.

 Day of Surgery

-Shower or bathe the night before or the morning of surgery.
+- Shower or bathe the night before the morning of the surgery.
 Skin is the body’s first line of defense against infection.

-- Remove all make-up and do not use oils, lotions, power, or scented products after bathing.
+- Remove all make-up and do not use oils, lotions, powder, hairspray or scented products after bathing.

 - Remove all jewelry and body piercing (unless having eye surgery) before coming to the Surgery Center.
 Do not wear metal hair clips or hairpins.
 Metal can interfere with the operation of some surgical equipment.

 - Wear loose, comfortable clothing.
-If you are having surgery on your arm, hand, leg, or foot, wear something loose enough to put over a bulky bandage.
-If you are having surgery about the waist, wear an oversized top that zips or buttons in the front.
+If you are having eye surgery wear a loose necked top.
+If you are having surgery above the waist, wear an oversized, top that zips or buttons in the front.
 You may not be able to get the operative arm through a sleeve after your surgery.
-You may also want to bring a couple pillows and leave them in the car for comfort on the ride home.
+If you are having surgery below the waist, wear loose fitting pants (sweatpants or jogging shorts).
+You may also want to bring a couple of pillows and leave them in the car for comfort on the ride home.

 - Do not wear contact lenses.
-If you use glasses and/or hearing aid(s), bring a hard case for their safekeeping.
-We provide containers for removable dentures and bridgework.
+If you use glasses and/ or hearing aid, bring a hard case for their safekeeping.
+We provide containers, for removable dentures and bridgework.